NXT TakeOver: London: Reception

 The show generally received positive feedback from both the critics and the fans.

-Dave Meltzer's Wrestling Observer Newsletter rated the Women’s Championship match 3.25 out of 5 stars and the NXT Championship match 4 out of 5 stars, which is the same rating as the Emma vs. Asuka match.
+Dave Meltzer's Wrestling Observer Newsletter rated the Women's Championship match 3.25 out of 5 stars and the NXT Championship match 4 out of 5 stars, which is the same rating as the Emma vs. Asuka match.
 The lowest rating was the Apollo Crews vs. Baron Corbin match, which got 2.5 out of 5 stars.
 History of Wrestling scored the show 89/100.

 Aftermath

 After defeating Apollo Crews at the event, Baron Corbin declared his intentions of going after Finn Bálor's NXT Championship, proclaiming himself as the No. 1 contender.
 However Sami Zayn also returned from injury at the event also wanting to have a match for the title.
 This led to a Triple Threat Match between Zayn, Corbin and Samoa Joe that took place on 27 January 2016 episode of NXT to determine the No. 1 contender to face Bálor for the NXT Championship.
 The match ended without a winner after Corbin tapped out to both Zayn's Sharpshooter and Joe's crossface at the same time, leaving a shocked William Regal to review the match.
-Zayn and Joe faced each other in a No. 1 contenders match on 17 February episode of NXT from CFE Arena in University of Central Florida, which once again ended in no contest after both men's shoulders were pinned.
+Zayn and Joe faced each other in a No. 1 contenders match on 17 February episode of NXT, which once again ended in no contest after both men's shoulders were pinned.

 A women's battle royal took place on 13 January 2016 episode of NXT to determine the next No. 1 contender to Bayley's NXT Women's Championship.
 The match was won by Carmella after last eliminating Eva Marie.
-Bayley successfully retained her title against Carmella on 10 February episode of NXT from CFE Arena in Orlando, Florida, but afterwards Carmella was attacked by Eva Marie and Nia Jax leading to Bayley coming to Carmella's aid before gaining assistance by Asuka who fending off Marie and Jax.
+Bayley successfully retained her title against Carmella on 10 February episode, but afterwards, Carmella was attacked by Eva Marie and Nia Jax, leading to Bayley coming to Carmella's aid before gaining assistance by Asuka, who fended off Marie and Jax.
 Asuka then confronted Bayley and looked at the NXT Women's title belt, signaling a challenge for the title.

 Despite his title opportunity gone, Apollo Crews challenged Finn Bálor to a non-title match as he did not want their bout to end in a disqualification which Bálor later accepted.
 Bálor defeated Crews on 3 February 2016 episode of NXT with both men shaking hands in respect afterwards.